cogfin/jfconfig/README.md

 ## Imports

+#### Simple import

-The imported config can be overriden by the config that imports it (or any config that inherits from the importing config)
+The imported config can be overriden by the config that imports it

-Imported config does not support inheritance or further imports
+Imported config does not support inheritance or further imports (any parent/import keys will be removed)

-If the import key (default "inherits") is found in the config then the string value can be a location that will be resolved by the ConfigurationSourceProvider with which the config was loaded.
+If the import key (default "inherits") is found in the config then the string value will be a location that will be resolved by the ConfigurationSourceProvider with which the config was loaded.
 The key will be removed from the config and the imported config will be loaded

 ###### config-with-import.yml
 ```yaml